Chart Color Schemes

 Population

-Population growth drivers in Elizabeth East are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends
+Population growth drivers in Elizabeth East are slightly above average based on AreaSearch's ranking of recent, and medium term trends

-Based on analysis of Australian Bureau of Statistics (ABS) population updates for the broader area, and new addresses validated by AreaSearch since the Census, the population of Elizabeth East is estimated at around 4,754 as of November 2025.
-This reflects an increase of 147 people (3.2%) since the 2021 Census, which reported a population of 4,607 people.
-The change is inferred from the resident population of 4,741 estimated by AreaSearch following examination of the latest Education and Workforce data release by the ABS in June 2024, along with an additional 19 validated new addresses since the Census date.
-This level of population equates to a density ratio of 1,932 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
-Over the past decade, Elizabeth East has demonstrated resilient growth patterns with a compound annual growth rate of 1.2%, outpacing the state.
-Population growth for the suburb was primarily driven by overseas migration that contributed approximately 68.0% of overall population gains during recent periods.
+As of November 2025, the estimated population of the Elizabeth East statistical area (Lv2) is around 4,751 people.
+This figure reflects an increase of 144 individuals since the 2021 Census, which reported a population of 4,607 people in the area.
+The change is inferred from AreaSearch's estimation of the resident population at 4,738 following examination of the latest ERP data release by the ABS (June 2024) and an additional 19 validated new addresses since the Census date.
+This level of population results in a density ratio of 1,931 persons per square kilometer, which is above the average seen across national locations assessed by AreaSearch.
+Over the past decade, from 2015 to 2025, Elizabeth East has demonstrated resilient growth patterns with a compound annual growth rate of 1.2%, outpacing the state's average growth during this period.
+Population growth for the area was primarily driven by overseas migration that contributed approximately 68% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
-For any SA2 areas not covered by this data, and for years post-2032, the South Australian State Government's Regional/LGA projections by age category are adopted, released in 2023 and based on 2021 data, with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Considering the projected demographic shifts, a significant population increase in the top quartile of national statistical areas is forecast for Elizabeth East, with the suburb expected to increase by 1,529 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 31.7% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in June 2024 with a base year of 2022.
+For any SA2 areas not covered by this data and for years post-2032, the SA State Government's Regional/LGA projections by age category are adopted.
+These projections were released in August 2023 and based on 2021 data with adjustments made employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Considering these projected demographic shifts, a significant population increase in the top quartile of national statistical areas is forecast for Elizabeth East.
+The area is expected to increase by 1,530 persons to reach a total population of 6,281 people by 2041 based on aggregated SA2-level projections, reflecting an overall increase of approximately 31.8% over the 17-year period from 2024 to 2041.

 Frequently Asked Questions - Population